This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Securing Final Knot

-- Make a small loop with the thread near the fabric edge.
+- Create a small loop near the seam edge.

-- Pass your needle through the loop twice.
+- Run the needle through the loop twice.

-- Tuck the knot under your fabric fold for a clean finish.
+- Tuck the knot under the fold for a clean, invisible finish.

 Trimming Excess Thread